Higher National Certificate (HNC) Creative Media Production – Game Development

-The HNC in Creative Media – Computer Games Development will help you develop the relevant skills and understanding required for progression into further qualifications and the games industry, covering topics such as research and design and the creation of graphics, animation and 3D games engines.
-The programme has been designed for students who are keen to develop the skills and knowledge required for a successful career in computer games development.
+The HNC in Creative Media – Game Development will help you develop the relevant skills and understanding required for progression into further qualifications or the games industry, covering topics such as research and design and the creation of graphics, animation and 3D games engines.
+The programme has been designed for students who are keen to develop the skills and knowledge required for a successful career in the computer games development sector.

 UCAS Code: P3R6

 |Creative Media Industry|